shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

 - Access DocumentDB collections from your apps
 - Query the Azure Search service connected to a DocumentDB database

-Not surprisingly, there is much more you can do to leverage the power of Azure DocumentDB.
-Experiment with other DocumentDB features, especially [triggers, stored procedures, and user-defined functions](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-programming), and identify other ways you can enhance your data and search strategies by integrating Azure DocumentDB into your application ecosystems.
+Not surprisingly, there is much more you can do to leverage the power of the DocumentDB API.
+Experiment with other DocumentDB features, especially [triggers, stored procedures, and user-defined functions](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-programming), and identify other ways you can enhance your data and search strategies by integrating Azure Cosmos DB and the DocumentDB API into your application ecosystems.

 ----